markthr/data-compression/README.md

 providing a getter which follows the same name (`foo()`).
 Fields are not declared `const` in order to make matrices trivially constructable and freely assignable.

 **Current Work:**

 1. Chroma subsampling will generate jagged multichannelmatrices so support for jagged matrices should be added.
 Partial support should be sufficient because the 2D submatrix for a given channel will not be jagged.
 Jaggedness will be introduced because the submatrix for each channel might not be equal.

-2. A method for functions which accept a multichannel matrix to coerce deep const.
-It is desirable for a function to specify that it will not modify any data in a matrix it takes as a parameter, but `Multichannel_Matrix<T>` cannot be coerced to `Multichannel_Matrix<const T>`.
-This issue is discussed [in this blog](https://brevzin.github.io/c++/2021/09/10/deep-const/).
+Another approach would be to instead use 3 single channel matrices to avoid the definition of multichannel matrix from getting too convoluted.

+#### Template Parameters

+1. `Has_Arithmetic T` is the type of each element stored in the underlying container.

+2. `int Channel` the number of channels in the multichannel matrix.

+3. `template<typename> typename Container = std::vector` the container in which to store the underlying data.
+This is taken as a
+`template template` (a template passed to another template) which is later used to create the type `Container<T>`.

 #### Data: `std::shared_ptr<std::vector<T>> data`
 The underlying data is contained in a vector that is wrapped in a `std::shared_ptr` to provide support for matrices to point at the same data.